Skip to content

 • EB W Pender St at Bute St (51373)

-The City of Vancouver is proposing to extend bus lane hours and upgrade intersections along parts of Kingsway and Main Street to help buses move smoothly through traffic and stay on time.
+The City of Vancouver is extending bus lane hours and upgrading intersections along parts of Kingsway and Main Street to help buses move smoothly through traffic and stay on time.
 At busy intersections, dedicated space for buses will allow them to pass through without being delayed by vehicles waiting to turn.
+Additional details will be announced later this year.

-Learn more or share feedback on the bus lane and intersection upgrades at vancouver.ca/kingsway-transit.
+Learn more about the bus lane and intersection upgrades at vancouver.ca/kingsway-transit.

 Project Timeline